 To add boiler control, there are two options depending on what you need to do.
-First, you can connect the Smart Thermostat directly to your boiler.
+First, you can connect the Smart Thermostat directly to your boiler (£119.99 for the kit including thermostat and extension kit).
 If you have an existing wired thermostat then this is the easiest option.
 If your boiler has a digital interface such as OpenTherm for modulating control, you’ll see some improved cost savings by using it.

-If you had no thermostat previously, or a wireless model, you’ll need to buy the Extension Kit (£89.99).
+If you had no thermostat previously or a wireless model, you’ll need the Extension Kit (£199.99 including the thermostat, extension kit and bridge).
 This module connects directly to your boiler and communicates wirelessly with the Smart Thermostat.
 It’s also the only way to get hot water control.
 The Extension Kit is also compatible with OpenTherm.

 Installation of the core components can be taken on by a professional, although it’s possible to do a self-installation.
 During installation, you provide Tado with a list of your existing kit and your boiler model and you’ll be emailed a PDF that tells you where to put all of the wires.
 It’s quite brilliant.

 Tado Smart Thermostat – Tado Smart Radiator Thermostats

 - Easy to add to any radiator with an existing TRV